changeworld/azure-docs.ja-jp/articles/sql-data-warehouse/sql-data-warehouse-best-practices.md

 <properties
-   pageTitle="Azure SQL Data Warehouse のベスト プラクティス | Microsoft Azure" description="Azure SQL Data Warehouse のソリューションを開発する際に知っておく必要がある推奨事項とベスト プラクティス。これらは、成功に役立ちます。" services="sql-data-warehouse"
+   pageTitle="Best practices for Azure SQL Data Warehouse | Microsoft Azure" description="Recommendations and best practices you should know as you develop solutions for Azure SQL Data Warehouse.
+These will help you be successful." services="sql-data-warehouse" documentationCenter="NA" authors="sonyam"
-   documentationCenter="NA"
-   authors="sonyam"